TwinklerDev/documentation/api.md

 #
 # API V1

-The Twinkler Application Programming Interface provides a means for non-browser applications to access the data and functionality of Twinkler.
+The Twinkler Application Programming Interface provides a means for applications to access the data and functionality of Twinkler.

 Requests are sent as HTTP POSTS to `https://twinkler.io/api/v1/<command>`.
-The POST contents, in addition to the parameters specific to the command, also includes an `access_token` that is retrieved from the user's account in Twinkler.
+The POST contents, in addition to the command-specific parameters, also include an `access_token` that is retrieved from the user's account in Twinkler.

 # Echo